gitbush/jobseek/readme.md

     - **Logout**

 **Footer**
-  - Breif about section with a disclaimer about site information
+  - Brief about section with a disclaimer about site information
   - Jobseek logo which links to index
   - Logged in user can see their logo and company name displayed as indication of active user.